 After a serious back injury, financial worries often pile up fast.
 Medical bills arrive, work may be put on hold, and everyday expenses don’t stop, making the thought of hiring a lawyer feel out of reach.
 Many injured people delay getting legal help simply because they fear it will add to their stress.

-- No upfront costs, meaning you pay nothing to start your case
+- No upfront attorney fees to begin your case

 - No hourly billing or retainers

-- We cover the costs of building your case, including investigations and expert consultations
+- We advance case-related costs, including investigations and expert consultations

-This approach allows you to focus on healing and recovery while we protect your rights and pursue the compensation you deserve, without adding financial pressure during an already difficult time.
+This structure allows you to focus on healing and recovery while we protect your rights and pursue compensation available under the law.

 What To Do After a Back Injury